How To Start A Business In Food Photography

 11. Launch A Good Website

-Having a website is very important for your photography business, because in a way, it’s a description of your photography business.
-Everyone is online and potential clients will always want to check out your website to see your work and see what you offer.
+Having a website is very important for your photography business, because it’s a first impression of your photography business.
+Everyone is online and potential clients will always want to check out your website to see your work.

 I currently use Tonic Site Shop & ShowIt for my website (and my blog) and it has been one of the best decisions I’ve made for my business.
-Not only is my website beautiful, but I was able to learn more about SEO-friendly keywords and add them throughout my site with ease.
-This helps my website rank in online food photography searches.
-It also means that my website has become my number one marketing tool for my photography business.
+Not only does my website look good, but it has become my number one marketing tool for my photography business.

-If you’re looking to start (or improve) your business website, use my code: REGANSENTME for 15% off your template purchase.
+If you’re looking to start or upgrade your business website, check out Tonic Site Shop’s templates and use my code: REGANSENTME for 15% OFF your template purchase. 😉 I have a blog post that dives deeper on photography website tips, so check that out below.

 READ MORE ABOUT: HOW TO IMPROVE YOUR PHOTOGRAPHY WEBSITE